-- a.
-The Group's trade payables are non-interest bearing and are normally settled on 1 year term. - b.
-Refer to Note 32 for details on related party transactions. - c.
+- b.
+The Group's trade payables are non-interest bearing and are normally settled on 1 year term. - c.
+Refer to Note 32 for details on related party transactions. - d.
 Refer to Note 37b.v for the Group's liquidity risk management.